Frequently Asked Questions

 U.S. Land Border: The United State has restricted non-essential travel across the U.S.-Canada land U.S.-Mexico land border.
 These restrictions will remain in effect until 11:59 p.m.
 EDT on August 21, 2021, but may be extended.
 Participants traveling from Canada and Mexico should plan to arrive in the U.S. by plane.

-Pre-Flight COVID Testing: All air travelers to the U.S. must now provide proof of a negative COVID test within 3 days of departure.
+Pre-Flight COVID Testing: All air travelers must take a viral COVID-19 test no more than one day before their flight to the U.S. departs.
 Participants should factor this into their travel timeline.